 From 23 August 2021, companies may replace URAs of directors with their correspondence addresses and replace full IDNs of directors and company secretaries with their partial IDNs on their own registers for public inspection.

 From 24 October 2022, Protected Information on the Index of Directors on the Register will be replaced with correspondence addresses and partial IDNs for public inspection.
 Protected information contained in documents filed for registration after the commencement of this phase will not be provided for public inspection.
-“Specified persons” could apply to the Registry for access to Protected Information of directors and other persons.
+“Specified persons” could apply to Hong Kong Companies Registry for access to Protected Information of directors and other persons.

 From 27 December 2023, data subjects could apply to the Registry for protecting from public inspection their Protected Information contained in documents registered with the Registry (“Withheld Information”) and replace such information with their correspondence addresses and partial IDNs.
 “Specified persons” could apply to the Registry for access to Withheld Information of directors and other persons.